harish-x/log-boy/CONTRIBUTING.md

 - Design and build real-time anomaly detection modules using logs and metrics.
 - Work on pluggable detection algorithms (rule-based, ML-based).
 - Integrate with existing alerting or SIEM systems.
+- Create alerting triggers that feed into Teams/Slack integrations.

 If you're interested in this area, open a discussion issue to collaborate on architecture and planning.